WU-BIMAC/NBOMicroscopyMetadataSpecs/CONTRIBUTING.md

-# Contributing to Micro-Meta App
+# Contributing to NBO Microscopy Metadata Specs

 **This README file gives instructions for testing your code before opening a PR, please ensure you read these.**